ygua699/week02lab-git/README.md

 ## Build & Run project on GitHub ##

 To see the results of building and running tests on Github (using the "**submission**" branch only), go to the Action tab.
 GitHub Action is the CI-CD (continuous integration - continuous deployment) pipeline provided by GitHub.
 It is similar to other CI-CD pipeline platforms, e.g. Travis CI or Jenkins.
 In this project, there is a workflow already defined namely Github Classroom, as shown in the figure below.
 Every time code is pushed to the repository, this workflow will be queued to execute automatically.
-When this workflow runs successfully (as shown below), the exercise is complete.
+When this workflow runs successfully (as shown below), the exercise is complete. **Caution: There is a cap (at most 3 times) on how many times you may push to the "submission" branch, so you must make sure your have tested your final code locally before pusing to this branch.

 ![](src/resources/test-success.png)